adamniedzielski/tiddle/README.md

 Tiddle is lightweight and non-configurable.
 It does what it has to do and leaves some manual implementation to you.

+## Versions

+You are looking at the ```0.6.x``` branch.
+This branch allows you to use Devise 3, but this means that you cannot use it with Rails 5.0.
+If you want to use Tiddle with Rails 5.0 then take a look at the ```master``` branch.

+This branch will not be actively maintained, but it may receive some bug fixes.

 ## Installation

 Add this line to your application's Gemfile: